Sep 17, 2021

-How Much 3rd Party Liability Coverage Do I Need?
+How Much Third-party Liability Insurance Do I Need?

-However, due to the cost of medical bills and lawsuits, it’s highly recommended to increase your third party liability coverage limits.
-You can increase it to $500,000, $1 million, or $2 million and the cost to increase your coverage is small.
+However, due to the cost of medical bills and lawsuits, increasing the limits is highly recommended.
+You can increase it to $500,000, $1 million, or $2 million without a high increase on your premium.

-Once a claim has surpassed your coverage limits, you are required to pay the remaining costs out of pocket.
-A court judgement or settlement could be applied against your assets.
-Increasing your coverage limits reduces the chances of this happening.
+Once a claim has surpassed your limits, you are required to pay the remaining costs out of pocket.
+A court judgement or settlement can be applied against your assets.
+Increasing your limits reduces the chances of this happening.

-When Should I Increase My Third Party Liability Coverage Limits?
+When Should I Increase My Third-party Liability Limits?

-Legal liability coverage provides you with a basic amount of coverage.
-How you use your vehicle can impact the potential risk and damage you are exposed to.
-It’s recommended you increase your coverage limits if :
+Basic plans provide you with a minimal amount of coverage.
+How you use your vehicle can impact the potential risk and damages.
+It's recommended you increase your limit if :